marco-vrinssen/PvPAutoRelease/README.md

 ## Usage

-The addon works automatically once installed.
-When you die in a PvP zone, your spirit will be released automatically after a short delay.
+The addon works automatically once installed:

+- When you die in a PvP zone, your spirit will be released automatically after a short delay
+- TAB key binding updates automatically when entering or leaving PvP zones
+- In arenas, battlegrounds, or world PvP: TAB targets nearest enemy player
+- In PvE zones: TAB targets nearest enemy (any type)